Swastik-59/Python-Calculator/README.md

 This is a simple CALCULATOR made with Python.
 # PYTHON CALCULATOR

-# First create functions of Add,Subtract,Multiply,Divide
+# First create functions of Add,Subtract,Multiply,Divide.
 def add(num1, num2):
     return num1+num2